Central America is full of lost and abandoned pets. Expat dog lover Joan Borreli offers a bullet-pointed guide to rescuing street dogs in Costa Rica.

 Remember, spay and neuter your animals, and PLEASE always choose adoption.
 Zaguates (mutts) are the smartest, sweetest, healthiest dogs you can ever have in your life.
 They will be loyal, grateful, loving companions and your best friends forever.

 Joan Borreli moved to Costa Rica in 2005 with her dog, Simon.
 Her love of nature led her to meet her Costa Rican husband, Rudy.
-Today, Joan is the sales manager of the Namu Travel Group in San Jose, Costa Rica.
+Today, Joan runs Costa Rica Focus, a birding tour company in San Jose, Costa Rica.